ChenyangQiQi/FateZero/config/TuningGuidance.md

 ## Prompt Engineering
 For the results in the paper and webpage, we get the source prompt using the BLIP model embedded in the [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/).

 Click the "interrogate CLIP", and we will get a source prompt automatically.
-Then, we remove the last few useless words to get.
+Then, we remove the last few useless words.

 <img src="../docs/blip.png" height="220px"/>